shidarin/cdl_convert/docs/usage.rst

         <cdl_convert.ColorCorrection object at 0x100633ad0>,
     ]

-Once you have an :class:`ColorCorrection` from a parser, you'll find that whatever values it found on the file now exist on the instance of :class:`ColorCorrection`.
+Once you have a :class:`ColorCorrection` from a parser, you'll find that whatever values it found on the file now exist on the instance of :class:`ColorCorrection`.